buzzqw/TUS/OBSS/OBSSv2-eng.md

 The character acquires a Skill at score 1 for each point of Intelligence greater than 2, and loses 1 point in a Skill for each point of Intelligence less than 0.

 The player **increases by 1 the score of an Ability Score that connects to the Profession or background** up to the maximum value of 4.
-It could be Intelligence for an Apprentice wizard, but if they bodybuuild as a hobby, it could also be Strength.
+It could be Intelligence for an Apprentice wizard, but if they bodybuild as a hobby, it could also be Strength.

 >> **Profession ???**: Don' \*\*t underestimate the choice of Profession!
 Not everything can be solved with axes or magic.
 Knowing how to untangle knots, track, recognize herbs or diseases makes the character an expert, creates a profession.
 You shouldn' \*\*t define the character only based on the Feats they have but based on what and how well they can do it.
 A low-level character but expert in survival will always be more useful than an expert fighter when it comes to crossing a desert.